michaelnisi/pushup/README.md

 ## CLI Usage

     pushup git-repo
     pushup file ...
     pushup directory

-The first synopsis uploads the content of the latest commit of the git-repo found on the specified path.
-The second synopsis copies a list of files, while the third synopsis copies a directory and its entire subtree to S3.
+In the first synopsis form, pushup uploads the content of the latest commit of the git-repo found on the specified path.
+In the second synopsis form, a list of files is copied to S3; while in the third form a directory and its entire subtree is copied.

 Pushup's CLI retrieves the AWS security credentials from its environment; thus, you have to export them: